Leah Sawyer physical therapy.

 I earned a Bachelor of Arts in Human Biology at Stanford University in 2007.
 During my undergraduate career I ran cross country and track as a walk on athlete.
 Although I frequently felt in over my head, my experience competing with these talented women allowed me to experience a level of performance that I would have never thought possible.

 In 2009 I moved across the country to pursue a Doctorate of Physical Therapy at Duke University.
 I liked the reputation of Duke's program with its emphasis on critical thinking and evidence based practice.
 During graduate school I completed my first half ironman and put my Certified Strength and Conditioning Specialist (CSCS) education to use as a part time, personal trainer.
-I also completed a 6-month internship in Nashville and fell in love with the vibrant, spirited city.
-In 2012 I settled here to pursue my goal of providing hands on physical therapy to an outpatient population.
+I took my first job as a physical therapist in Nashville, TN were I stumbled into the love of my life and now husband.
+In 2017, we moved to Southern Oregon and settled here to pursue my goal of providing hands on physical therapy to an outpatient population.

-In my free time I enjoy cycling, swimming, cooking, reading, rock climbing and exploring the greater Nashville area.
+In my free time I enjoy remodeling our 1950s home, gardening, swimming, cooking, reading, rock climbing and exploring the beautiful state of Oregon.
 I also enjoy spoiling my cats and husband, in that order :)